Create an Amazing YouTube Channel With an iPhone

 The sensor is the part of your camera that captures light.
 With less light available, what type of situation do you think the iPhone will struggle with?

 You guessed it!
-Low-light photography/videography looks terrible on the iPhone.
+Your iPhone is really going to struggle in low light conditions.
 Apple has improved low-light photography in recent years by taking longer-exposure shots.
 But, that’s not a technique that can work with video.

 The end result is your iPhone will produce noisy footage in low-light.
 The video will look quite bad when blown up to larger screens.

 The sun will be your friend when filming with an iPhone.
 You may want to consider filming during the day next to a window or filming outside.
 Otherwise, you’re going to need to acquire quit a few lights to film your shots.
 Low-light shots will not go well with an iPhone.
 Consider a darker backdrop if you want a darker scene (it’ll reflect less light).